About Me

 I am a Master of Theological Studies student at Harvard Divinity School studying Religion, Ethics, and Politics and a recent graduate of Mercer University, where I majored in International Affairs, Political Science, and History and minored in Religion and Public Diplomacy.

 I am interested in the relationship between religion, the politics of memory, and the formation of group identities.
-My research examines the dynamics of this relationship and explores its connection to conflict and peace in multi-ethnic and multi-religious societies.
-Among many such societies, I am currently studying those found in the former Soviet space, and my recent projects have focused on Georgia in particular.
+My research examines the dynamics of this relationship and explores its connection to conflict and peace in multi-religious societies.
+Among many such societies, I am currently studying those found in the post-Soviet space, and my recent projects have focused on Georgia in particular.

 In the past, I have written about a range of other topics, including war and peace, inclusion and exclusion, symbols and icons, the far-right, and antisemitism.